Driving a truck for a living is a hard job and it’s a dangerous job.

-Best Truck Driving Safety Tips
+Our 10 Best Truck Driving Safety Tips

-ALWAYS, ALWAYS use your best common judgement and refer to specific rules and instructions from your carrier.
+ALWAYS, ALWAYS use your best common sense judgement and refer to specific rules and instructions from your carrier.

-- Be alert.
+- Be Alert.
 Know everything going on around you.
 Always look well ahead down the road and around your rig.
 When rolling down the highway, especially in heavy traffic, always plan an ‘escape route’.
 Be aware of who’s in front of you, beside you and behind you at all times.
 Be aware of everything, so you can act accordingly, if and when necessary.
 Being well rested keeps you at your best.
-The electronic logbook system, potentially provides a system for drivers to be well-rested, IF utilized properly by the carrier.
+The electronic logbook system potentially provides a system for drivers to be well rested, IF utilized properly by the carrier.

-- Avoid traffic.
+- Avoid Traffic.
 Whenever possible, avoid traveling at high volume traffic and peak traffic times.
 The more traffic, the greater the odds of an accident.

-- Leave room in front of your rig.
+- Leave Room in Front of Your Rig.
 Always, always leave plenty of room in front of your vehicle.
 It can be very frustrating if you are only traveling 50 mph, and everyone else is doing 65 mph, BUT it can keep you out of trouble.
-This ‘buffer zone’ or ‘cushion’ in front of your rig, will protect you and your truck.
+This ‘buffer zone’ or ‘cushion’ in front of your rig will protect you and your truck.
 Usually, if anything goes wrong, there’s a good chance it will be ahead of you.
 The more empty space you have in front of you and your unit, the more time you’ll have to ‘correct’ and slow down, if necessary.

-- Slow down…..THE most important of driving safety tips for truckers.
+- Slow Down.
+This is THE most important driving safety tips for truckers.
 I can’t stress this point enough.
 Big trucks don’t corner like a Ferrari, nor do they handle like one.
 Always take the corners and ramps very slowly.
 Speed signs on ramps are for cars, not big rigs.
 It doesn’t matter if you hold up traffic.
 The main focus is to get around a corner and be ‘upright’.

 Travel slowly and maintain control.
 There’s never a need to get above 2nd gear in a parking lot.
 The only place to travel safely at top speeds?
 Perhaps in the middle of Wyoming on I-80 on the flats on a clear day.
 Always drive with care and control.
 Don’t drive as fast as you think you can get away with.

-**It’s a simple word that means so much….A great man put a little tiny plaque under my speedo many years ago, and now I put one there in any truck I that I drive.
-That word is…...“THINK”…. one of the best driving safety tips out there.
+A great man put a little tiny plaque under my speedo many years ago, and now I put one there in any truck I that I drive.